 - 2 medium carrots

 - 6 green onions

-- Meanwhile, slice mushrooms, cut green onions in 1/2″ pieces, and cut carrots into matchsticks/julienned.
+- Meanwhile, slice mushrooms, cut green onions in 1/2″ pieces, and cut carrots into matchsticks/julienned (or shred/dice for quicker prep).
 Mince garlic.

-- In a large skillet over med-high heat, saute mushrooms for 2-3 minutes.
-(Can use sesame oil for more flavor if desired.)
+- In a large skillet over medium-high heat, sauté mushrooms for 2-3 minutes.
+(Use 3 Tbsp. water/broth for no-oil sauté method, or toasted sesame oil for more flavor if desired.)

-- Add snow peas, carrots, green onion and cook for 5-7 minutes or until crisp-tender.
+- Add snow peas, carrots, and green onion.
+Cook for 5 minutes or until crisp-tender.

-- Toss well to combine and heat for a few minutes until heated through.
-Serve warm or chilled.
+- Toss well to combine and heat for 2-3 minutes.
+Top with sesame seeds if desired.
+Serve warm immediately or chilled.

 Enjoying this Asian Spaghetti?
 Also feel free to check out:

 Come join The Garden Grazer on Instagram and then share a photo if you make or adapt this!
 (Also please leave a review & star rating below if you give it a try.
 Your feedback is greatly appreciated - thank you!)